davidhuser/dhis2-pk/docs/share.md

 * User Group with `Admin` in its names to have `readwrite` access (for metadata)

 `
-dhis2-pk-share -s play.dhis2.org/demo -u admin -p district -t dataelement -f 'name:$like:ANC' -a readonly -g 'name:like:Admin' readwrite
+dhis2-pk share -s play.dhis2.org/demo -u admin -p district -t dataelement -f 'name:$like:ANC' -a readonly -g 'name:like:Admin' readwrite
 `

 Console output: